Seven Miracles and the Tender Mercies of the Lord

 Because of the snowy and icy conditions that morning, once the car was back on the right side of the road, I hit another patch of black ice and the car slid off the road into a wooded area.
 It finally came to rest in between two trees without touching either of the trees.
 That was miracle number three.

 I was a bit shaken but was able to get out of the car and called my manager to let her know what had happened.
 I then called the police and then for a tow truck.
-Four different police officers came by that morning to see if I were alright and if I had called a tow truck.
+Four different police officers came by that morning to see if I was alright and if I had called a tow truck.
 They each looked at me, and looked at my car and said, “You do realize that if you had been an inch more on either side, this whole scenario could very well have ended differently.”
 They also reminded me that there had been many accidents that morning and some people were not as fortunate.

 I admit that not only was I upset because of what had just happened, but at first I was mad because I had just spent a lot of money getting the car repaired.
 My initial thoughts were how I was going to afford to have more repairs done, or worse, how could I afford a new car.
 However, after looking at the scene more closely, I began to shift my focus, and began to thank my Heavenly Father for sparing my life and the lives of others who could have been victims of the accident.